-The workshop area in our plants is the core region for our production and also the principal work place for our employees.
+The production area in our plants is the core region for the Group's electronics manufacturing business and also the principal work place for our employees.
 To ensure that our employees can work in a safe environment and reduce the accident rate, we adopt the most stringent management measures.
 We identify the level of risk and the occurrence possibility of risks through work risk assessment reports, thereby providing appropriate measures, such as providing employees with the necessary work safety equipment, facilities and tools.
 In addition, a clear policy has also been developed to guide the work arrangements in the event of a typhoon and rainstorm warning.